 Your child learns more deeply when instruction is built around how their brain actually works.

-Every child's brain follows the same sequence when building new understanding.
-When instruction is built around that sequence, learning sticks.
+The brain follows consistent principles when building new understanding.
+When instruction is built around those principles, learning sticks.
 When it isn't, the effort your child puts in doesn't produce the result you both expect.

 Your child already has the capacity to grow.

 Real learning isn't about getting the right answer in the moment.
-It's about understanding something well enough to use it independently, in a new situation, without being reminded.
-That kind of learning requires a specific sequence.
+It's about understanding something well enough to use it on their own, in a new situation, without being reminded.
+That kind of learning requires the right conditions.
 It doesn't happen by accident, and it doesn't happen by repeating things more often.
-The pathway matters.
+The way your child is taught matters.

 What you're seeing at home makes sense once you understand how the brain builds understanding.

 When your child encounters something new, their brain doesn't simply record it.
 It looks for something it already knows to connect it to.
 It needs to practice with that connection until it holds.
 And it needs to store it in a way that your child can actually find it again later, not just recognize it when someone points to it.
-When any part of that sequence is skipped, what your child studied doesn't come back to them when they actually need it.
+When any part of that is missing, your child can't remember what they studied when they need it.
 That's not a sign that your child can't learn it.
-It's a sign that the sequence wasn't complete.
+It's a sign that the instruction wasn't built in a way that made it stick.

 This is what drives every program and resource at Learning Re-Engineered.
 Whether your child is working one-on-one with an instructor, moving through a story-driven game world, or working through an independent resource at home, the same process is at work underneath all of it.